lspcontainers/lspcontainers.nvim/README.md

 }
 ```

-This is **required** for several LSPs, and the will exit immediately if this is
+This is **required** for several LSPs, and they will exit immediately if this is
 not specified.

 ## Supported LSPs